 - Isn’t the best choice for recording musical instruments

-The Shure SM58 is popular for many reasons, the biggest being that it works reliably, and it works well.
-Not only can it produce warm, rich, natural vocals, but it is highly durable, which means it’ll last a long time too.
+The Shure SM58 is popular for many reasons, the most important being that it works reliably and competently.
+Not only can it produce warm, rich, natural vocals, but it is also highly durable, which means it’ll last a long time.

 This design makes it a perfect choice for podcasting where your audience only wants to hear you and nothing else!

-By choosing this microphone, you’ll also produce audio with vocals that have a natural tone to them and will sound as though the person speaking is sat right in the room with you.
+By choosing this microphone, you’ll also produce audio with vocals that have a natural tone and sound as though the person speaking is sitting in the room with you.
 This clear sound comes from its wide frequency response range.

-Finally, it’s a perfect choice of microphone for anybody just starting with their podcast or working to a strict budget.
+Finally, it’s a perfect choice of microphone for anybody just starting with their podcast or working on a strict budget.